getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 Since internal integrations are automatically installed (and uninstallation is essentially deleting the whole integration), there are no [un]installation webhooks.
 For more information, see the [full documentation on Webhooks]({%- link _documentation/workflow/integrations/integration-platform/webhooks.md -%}).

-## Webhooks
-Webhooks allows your service to receive requests about specific resources, depending on your selection.
-For more information, see the [full documentation on Webhooks]({%- link _documentation/workflow/integrations/integration-platform/webhooks.md -%}).

 ## UI Components

 The Sentry Integration Platform provides the ability to add rich UI components to Sentry itself through a declarative syntax that requires zero code.